Nothofagus solandri

 Black beech is known as black beech because it is prone to a sooty mold which covers the trunk and branches.
 This, in turn, is the result of a scale insect which sucks sap from the tree, and excretes honeydew, a sweet liquid, in small droplets (less than 1 mm diameter) on the end of stalks.
-This feeds the sooty mold, and also forms a valuable high-energy food source for various birds and insects including the kaka.
+This feeds the sooty mold, and also forms a valuable high-energy food source for various birds and insects including the kākā.
 The infestation is common and does not appear to harm the tree.

 Black beech and mountain beech have both been planted in Great Britain, and mountain beech has shown better cold tolerance than black beech in locations such as Scotland.